nferrara100/python-json/word-statistics/README.md

     because of the additional periods.
 Intelligently catching acronyms like that would still be possible with complicated regex logic, but a far more readable and maintainable solution would be to use a third-party library.
-2. Increase the size of the test suite to include more edge cases.
+2. Increase the size of the test suite to include more edge cases and include the command line entry point.
 3. Search all words by default and rank them by order of frequency.
 The current implementation might have to be rewritten since reads the file again every time it searches for a new word.